Issue Deep Dive

 ODA Spending

-The UK was the fifth-largest OECD DAC donor country to agriculture in 2021, representing 5% of the UK’s GNI (compared to the DAC average of 6%).
+The UK was the fifth-largest OECD DAC donor country to agriculture in 2022, representing 3.8% of the UK’s ODA (compared to the DAC average of 6%).
+The volume and percentage of UK ODA to agriculture fell from US$749 million (5% of total ODA) in 2021 to US$649 million in 2022 (4% of total ODA).
+The majority of UK agricultural ODA is provided via multilaterals.

 Bilateral Spending

-In 2021, US$285 million, or 35%, of the UK’s ODA for agriculture was disbursed through bilateral channels including as earmarked funding through multilaterals, below the DAC average of 51%.
-The volume of overall ODA to agriculture declined steeply between 2020 and 2021 as a result of a reduced overall ODA budget.
-Bilateral funding to agriculture has fluctuated in the last five years following its peak of US$663 million or 54% share of total ODA to agriculture in 2017.
-The UK focuses its bilateral agricultural funding on ‘forestry policy and administrative management’ (47%), ‘agricultural research’ (25%), and ‘agricultural development’ (12%).
+In 2022, 43% of the UK’s ODA for agriculture was disbursed through bilateral channels, including as earmarked funding through multilaterals, below the DAC average of 51%.
+The volume of overall ODA to agriculture declined steeply between 2020 and 2021 as a result of a reduced overall ODA budget, and further declined in 2022.
+Bilateral funding to agriculture has fluctuated in the last five years following its peak of US$663 million, or 54% share of total ODA to agriculture, in 2017.

 Multilateral Spending and Commitments